theochem/tinydft/README.rst

 2) Write a driver script ``driver.py``, which uses ``tinydft.py`` as a python module to compute the ionization potentials and electron affinities of all atoms in the periodic table.
-The expensive part of these calculation is the initial setup of the operators, which are almost identic for eacht SCF run.
-   How can you avoid that these are recomputed for every SCF run?

 3) Add a second unit test for the Poisson solver in ``test_tinydft.py``.
 The current unit test checks if the Poisson solver can correctly compute the